Front cover of Culture 6 October 2002

-Raising Cholesterol Reduces Heart Disease
+Raising Blood Cholesterol Reduces Heart Disease

 Whitney EJ, Krasuski RA, Personius BE, Michalek JE, Maranian AM, Kolasa MW, Monick E, Brown BG, Gotto AM Jr. A randomized trial of a strategy for increasing high-density lipoprotein cholesterol levels: effects on progression of coronary heart disease and clinical events.
 Ann Intern Med.
 2005; 142: 95-104.